Tinystep1/cmfive-docs/README.md

  - clone-or-pull-or-download this repository into a local file directory

  - from your local file directory, run:
-   - To serve pages locally with https redirection: docker-compose up jekyll tlsproxy
+   - To **serve** pages locally: docker-compose up jekyll tlsproxy
-      - aim your browser at 'localhost:4001' to see pages served
+      - aim your browser at 'localhost:4001' to test pages by http
+      - aim your browser at 'https://localhost:4002' to test by https
+	     - let your browser accept the self signed cert.
-   - To quit: docker-compose down
+   - To **quit**: docker-compose down
-   - To build with fixed URL's for deployment: docker-compose up builddocs
+   - To **build** with fixed URL's for deployment: docker-compose up builddocs

-   - To serve strictly on localhost:4000 via https: docker-compose up jekyll
-   - (you will likely need to let your browser accept the self signed cert.)
+ - note:

- - note: "docker-compose up" without specifying services will not work:
+   - "docker-compose up" without specifying services will not work:
-   - Jekyll cannot both build URL's and serve locally at the same time!
+      - Jekyll cannot both build domain URL's and serve locally at the same time!
+   - "docker-compose up jekyll" can work alone, but only exposes http:4000 to the docker app_net
+   - alternate configurations can be made by declaring new services in "docker-compose.override.yml"
+      - eg: "myjekyll" per the command line example in general notes below
+	  - then: docker-compose up myjekyll

 --------------------------------------------------